(Cajamarca, Chachapoyas, Chiclayo, Trujillo)

 Hotel Laguna Seca & Spa is found in a beautiful location in the green Andean valley of Cajamarca, a place where guests can find the comfort of the traditional hacienda atmosphere.
 The hotel facilities offer the opportunity to enjoy rejuvenating baths in the geothermal water that flows from its own springs and guests can enjoy this in one’s own spacious bathroom with a private thermal basin.
 All rooms are designed to provide the guests with the peace and rest they need.
 The hotel features three outdoor swimming pools, Turkish baths with natural steam that comes from the springs, a children’s playground, farm and horseback riding.

-The hotel is located on a farm in a beautiful country setting behind the city of Chachapoyas.
+Casa Andina Classic Chachapoyas is located on a farm in a beautiful country setting behind the city of Chachapoyas.
 It is conveniently located 20 minutes from the heart of Chachapoyas making it a great base to explore this vibrant city.
-Casa Andina Classic Chachapoyas has 21 rooms offering traditional, superior and junior Suites for guests to choose from, all of which display an atmosphere of total peace and relaxation.
+Casa Andina Classic Chachapoyas offers traditional, and superior guest rooms, all of which display an atmosphere of total peace and relaxation.
 With its convenient location, the hotel offers easy access to the city's must-see destinations.

 The Libertador Truijillo is situated on a privileged corner of the city’s main plaza, with a view of the Cathedral and surrounded by buildings from the colonial and republican eras.
 Only 10 minutes away from the pre-Inca Chan Chan ruins, the largest adobe city in the world, and the impressive Sun and Moon Temples, the hotel is the best alternative in the city as a starting point for a visit to these archaeological destinations.